damash-electronics-projects/Smart-Cooling-System/README.md

 Insight about the project:

-Implement smart cooling controller system on AVR AT Mega128 (UNI-DS6 development board), using Atmel Studio to compile the code and Proteus 8 to simulate the system.
+Implement smart cooling controller system on AVR ATMega128 (UNI-DS6 development board), using Atmel Studio to compile the code and Proteus 8 to simulate the system.
 The system aims to keep the environment cool.
 To achieve that, it simultaneously keeps track of the temperature using a potentiometer sensor.
 Then, the system takes action accordingly by activating a PC fan using the L293D driver and simultaneously displaying the fan speed and temperature on a 4-bit LCD screen.

 The Flow Diagram: